 Step one?
 Talk openly with your child’s teacher about ADHD.
 It may feel daunting and uncomfortable at first, but pushing past the taboo of keeping your child’s learning disabilities shrouded in mystery will help your child’s teacher provide support.

 “It is imperative that the student’s teacher knows what a 504 Plan is and what the student’s particular accommodations are within the classroom,” says Wendy R. Tilford, an education consultant and college counselor who offers college planning, tutoring, and test prep services in the Houston, TX area.
 A “504 Plan” refers to a federal law that allows certain students to receive accommodations in school that will make it easier for them to learn.
 Tilford notes that most schools will issue 504 Plans for students with learning differences.
 These plans outline classroom accommodations based on each student’s individual needs.

 One thing to note: A 504 Plan isn’t the same as an Individualized Education Plan.
 IEPs do more to tailor the school environment for special education students.
 That might include intensive support, such as the student being removed from the classroom to receive instruction from a special education teacher.
 A 504 Plan, on the other hand, suggests classroom modifications for students with learning disabilities.

 As a parent, you can play a lead role in advocating for your child’s needs.
 Children who learn to speak up about what they need early in life manage their ADHD better as they grow and mature.
 This builds trust and confidence in the student.

-Being Your Child’s Biggest Advocate
+Be Your Child’s Biggest Advocate

 Evisha Ford, LCSW, EdD, is founder of the iCan Dream Center, an Illinois therapeutic school for neurodiverse youth and their parents.
 She found that her son, who has ADHD, felt anxious and reluctant to step into new spaces.